 Abstract

-Field experiment was conducted during pishanam, 2017 (October to January) with 32 numbers of short duration rice varieties / cultures grown all over in Tamil Nadu province as main plot and N levels (0, 50, 100 and 150% recommended N) as subplot in split plot design replicated twice at Rice Research Station, Tamil Nadu Agricultural University, Ambasamudram to delineate and classify rice varieties into utilization and responsive cloasses.
+Field experiment was conducted during pishanam, 2017 (October to January) with 32 numbers of short duration rice varieties / cultures grown in Tamil Nadu province as main plot and N levels (0, 50, 100 and 150% recommended N) as subplot in split plot design replicated twice at Rice Research Station, Tamil Nadu Agricultural University, Ambasamudram to delineate and classify rice varieties into utilization and responsive classes.
 The experimental soil was sandy loam in texture with acidic pH (4.16) had 0.35% organic matter, available nitrogen - 270 kg ha-1, available phosphorus - 10 kg ha-1 and available potassium - 63 kg ha-1.
 According to Fageria and Kluthcousk (1980) the 32 short duration rice varieties used under this study were delineated and classified into highly responsive (10), moderately responsive (5), low responsive (7) and non-responsive cultures (10) based on the responsiveness and utilization of applied nitrogen by the variety.
 The technique of selection of highly efficient and responsive rice variety / cultures under low nitrogen input can be used as a tool for crop improvement programme to evolve better crop variety.

 Keywords: Rice, Nitrogen use efficiency, Classification, Organic farming,